Written by: Guest Contributor College is a big expense, and saving for it can be…

 If you or your student enters a top-tier university that uses the Institutional Methodology, there is often no merit aid available.
 The only financial aid you will get is need-based.
 So, it is critical to middle- and upper-middle-income families to keep their EFC as low as possible.

 Though you may not be eligible for financial aid in the current academic year, you may be eligible for a lot of financial aid in the future.
 Even families with incomes in excess of $200,000 may be eligible for financial aid at some point.

 4. Transfer scholarships are usually much less than regular scholarships.

-Also, it is never too late to review your situation.
-Even if you didn’t take advantage of all the strategies you could have used, check out what you can do for next year.
-To learn more about lowering your EFC, contact us at My College Planning Team.
+And remember, it is never too late to review your situation.
+Even if you didn’t use cost saving strategies from the beginning, there is still time to check out what you can do for the future.